kubernetes/community/contributors/devel/development.md

 macOS ships with outdated BSD-based tools.
 We recommend installing [macOS GNU tools].

+Developers with Windows machines have two choices available to run the needed tools:
+1. If you're using Windows 10 20h1, then you may [install WSL2] and your distro of choice
+2. If you're using a previous version of Windows, then set up a Linux VM with at least 8GB of memory and 60GB of disk space.

+In either case, the same Linux development tools and Kubernetes source code are needed.
+Start your WSL2 distro or connect to your Linux VM and follow the steps below to install the required tools.

 ### make

 Kubernetes local build system requires `make` command to be present in your corresponding development platform.